gitpan/Ogre/examples/README.txt

 - listeningninja.pl: same cool ninja scene, but showing how to implement a FrameListener to handle user input (e.g. keyboard)

-- tute5.pl: demo of buffered input handling, this implements OGRE's "Basic Tutorial 5"
+- buffered.pl: demo of buffered input handling, this implements OGRE's "Basic Tutorial 5"

-- tute3.pl: demo of Terrain, Sky, and Fog, this implements OGRE's "Basic Tutorial 3"
+- sky.pl: demo of Terrain, Sky, and Fog, this implements OGRE's "Basic Tutorial 3"

+- animate.pl: watch the robot walk
+  (note: this is still a little incomplete, so the robot will "moonwalk" once he reaches the first waypoint - I have to wrap a few more Node and Quaternion methods, and fix some overloaded operators)